avandenbussche/buddhabrot/README.md

 # buddhabrot

-A GPU-accelerated buddhabrot image generator written in Rust.
+A buddhabrot image generator written in Rust.